juniorgasparotto/SysCommand/documentation/en.md

 have his name omitted.
 ```

-Note that the help there is no occurrence of class `FirstCommand` .
+Note that when you enter `help` the class `FirstCommand` is not displayed.

 For now, don't pay attention now to the classes `VerboseCommand` and `ArgsHistoryCommand` they are internal commands and will be explained further in the documentation.